SnowballsChance/Homekit-Environmental-Sensor/README.md

 This is an implementation of [HomeSpan TempSensor I2C](https://github.com/HomeSpan/TempSensorI2C) modified for HTU21D i2c sensor.
+*(!!
+Shamelessly plagiarised and only slightly modified from: https://github.com/HomeSpan/TempSensorI2C)*

 Wrangling of the sensor thanks to [SparkFun](https://github.com/sparkfun/HTU21D_Breakout)